 What Are You Thankful For?

-In the spirit of this holiday weekend, here’s one additional thing investors can be thankful for: The nearly 30 percent return in U.S. stocks so far this year.
+Here’s one more thing investors can be thankful for: The nearly 30 percent return in U.S. stocks so far this year.

-While the government may not be functioning well right now, there is a lot that is working well in America.
+While the government may not function well right now, there is a lot that is working well in America.
 The stock market reflects that, even though the headlines don’t.

 Take a look at the chart below, which shows President Obama’s second-term presidential cycle in comparison with 4-year presidential cycles from 1929 through 1940 and the presidential cycles from 1953 through 2012.
 The current cycle beats both of the historical trends.